Nulledcore/info-panel/README.md

 ![credits: kopretinka, Aviarita, estk, user64, rave1337, sapphyrus](https://nullified.s-ul.eu/GdSjEcOd)

 I made this project just for fun.

 Wrote this 2AM and I feel like dying, if there's some stupid stuff, make a pull request or post in *issues* on my git.

+You can find the Location & Bomb/Kit check under visuals > player esp

+And the toggle for left/right under Lua > A

-- 💬 Ask me about LUA, GSAPI
+- 💬 Ask me about LUA, GS-API
 - 📫 How to reach me: Github, Twitter
 - ⚡ Fun fact: I like making luas nobody asked for.